Our Core Values

 Creating a best-in-class preparation program and successful onramps to opportunities in tech and venture capital;

 Publishing research and emerging practices to influence industry; and leveraging industry power and influence to shift culture, practices, and policies.

-Our Fellowship programs (PledgeLA, 50 South, and HBCU) involve a selective process for providing top-tier talent with a comprehensive experience in venture capital.
+Our Fellowship Program (cohorts: HBCU and 50 South) involves a selective process for providing top-tier talent with a comprehensive experience in venture capital.
 Fellows learn and gain hands-on experience through formalized training, a paid summer work experience with a VC host firm, exposure to our lab fund, mentoring, and ongoing connections and resources.

 The Lab Fund is a teaching venture capital fund.
 It provides benefits to both our Fellows and selected early-stage entrepreneurs.
 Fellows gain experience in equity-conscious startup investing and entrepreneur support.
 Early-stage entrepreneurs from HBCUs and historically excluded racial and ethnic groups receive training, non-dilutive funding support, and a network of connections and resources.

 The Emerging Venture Leaders (EVLs) program recognizes, amplifies, and connects emerging talent in venture capital.
 These honorees are principals, associates, analysts, and ecosystem builders that are leading the transition to a new innovation economy where the thoughts, ideas, leadership, and impact of capital allocation strategies are directed by diverse individuals.

 "HBCUvc introduced me to the startup ecosystem, a dynamic world that has given me a newfound appreciation for the future of innovation and the founders building it.
 The fellowship’s robust curriculum and community gave me access to a vast network and breadth of knowledge.
 As a former research scientist, it also gave me the well-roundedness to seamlessly transition into my career."